Platform Subscriptions and Permissions

 You will need to choose the parent management group for your Platform landing zone structure to sit under.
 This could be the Tenant Root Group or a new management group you create under there if preferred.

-- Management: This is used to deploy the bootstrap and management resources, such as log analytics and automation accounts.
+- Management (required): This is used to deploy the bootstrap and management resources, such as log analytics and automation accounts.

-- Connectivity: This is used to deploy the hub networking resources, such as virtual networks and firewalls.
+- Identity (recommended): This is used to deploy the identity resources, such as Azure AD and Microsoft Entra Domain Services.

-- Security: This is used to deploy Sentinel and other security related resources.
+- Security (recommended): This is used to deploy Sentinel and other security related resources.

 You can read more about the management, identity, connectivity, and security subscriptions in the Landing Zone docs.